LeilaVanco/LeilaVanco/README.md

 # YOLOO I'm Leïla Vanco 🤠
 ## This year gonna be CRAZY !!

-- I’m going to create a Discord Bot in Python (and maybe use MongoDB Compass as db)
+- I’m going to create a Discord Bot in Python (and maybe use MongoDB Compass as db as in the past)

-- Aaand after this a website (just for fun)
+- Aaand after this do a website (just for fun)

+- When I'll have my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it

 - AFTER THIS I'll buy a server to host many things

-- When I'll have my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it

-It could be great that I could take a bigger interest to Linux (Ubuntu), although I already did some stuff, It's all my goals for now..
 I already coded a little in : JavaScript (discord bot with nodejs), html, CSS and a lot of in Python.
 But I'm not gonna stop here !
 I'll learn new language yup yup
+It could be great that I could take a bigger interest to Linux (Ubuntu), although I already did some stuff, It's all my goals for now.. 🤖

 <h3 align="left">Come here !</h3>
 <p align="left">